This article explains SSProtect Licensing.

 IMPORTANT: Changes to a License apply to all Accounts in an Organization.

 SSProtect supports different License Types for accounting, pricing, and general capabilities.
-These include Employee, Trial, Researcher, Journalist, Partner, Promotional, Customer, ISP, and AWS Licenses.
+These include Employee, Trial, Researcher, Journalist, Partner, Promotional, Customer, MSP, and AWS Licenses.
 When downloading software for evaluation, Accounts/ Organizations are Licensed with Trial Licenses.
-Note that the License Type can be changed by your KODiAC Cloud Services operator (ISP) at any time.
+Note that the License Type can be changed by your KODiAC Cloud Services operator (MSP) at any time.

 License Types affect various aspects of pricing (discounts), duration, and sometimes the set of core service components available to associated Accounts and Organizations.
 For example, AWS Licenses rely on the AWS Marketplace to scope the core set of available service components, and change the way additional service components are added.